 Triple Almond Oat Bars

 I hope you love these Triple Almond Oat Bars as much as we do.
-If you try them, please come back and leave me a comment below with your feedback.
+If you try them, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!

 - 1 1/2 cups old fashioned oats (divided) (use certified gluten free oats to keep this recipe gluten free)